 Another remedy that comes handy for treating mosquito bite is Aloe-Vera.
-It is a natural antiseptic agent.
-It treats the inflammation, itching and the swelling caused due to the mosquito bite.
+It is a natural antiseptic agent and treat the inflammation, itching and the swelling caused due to the mosquito bites.
 Moreover, it has cooling properties that help to soothe the skin and provides relief.

 - Leave it on for a few minutes and then wash it with cold water.

-Another remedy in our list of home remedies for mosquito bites is salt.
+Another remedy in our list to cure mosquito bites is salt.
 It has anti-inflammatory and antiseptic properties that make an ideal remedy for mosquito bites.